underscoreio/underscoreio/src/_posts/2019-12-12-tut-to-mdoc.md

 - Working with tut is like typing into the REPL.
-Working in a REPL means you can redefine thing as you go, but also you sometimes have to nest expressions in objects to work around the way the REPL works.
+Working in a REPL means you can redefine thing as you go, but also you sometimes have to nest expressions in objects for the REPL.

 - On the other hand, mdoc is like writing a program and compiling it.
 In other words, redefining a variable name is not permitted,